apetteruti/liri-node-app/README.md

 The doWhatItSays function will automatically send the command line and input from the random.txt file through the attendant function.
 For example, spotify-this-song in the text file will automatically run the song that is also in the file.

 *Demonstration Screenshot* - https://docs.google.com/document/d/1IqsknsLhuMa6X7b5cigL6Rtp_0l4tJ541b9f4kcGzU0/edit?usp=sharing
- ->At the time of this submission, I was getting errors for "concert-this" in the random.txt file<-

 ##Final Note
 Switch case switches between the different types of command lines to run the appropriate and matching function.